WATER QUALITY REPORTS & DATA

 Our steadfast commitment to closely monitoring water quality to track trends in the Charles River is as important as ever, and it allows us to utilize the findings of our Annual Water Quality Report to advocate for solutions to restore the river ecosystem and build climate resilience.

-Thank you to the Bilezikian Family Foundation and the Clif Family Foundation for supporting this critical work.
+Thank you to the Bilezikian Family Foundation, Clif Family Foundation and Roy A. Hunt Foundation for supporting this critical work.

 Explore Our Data: